aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/index.md

 All of the text in this guide is to help DSWB members engage with DSWB and each other's work, ultimately contributing to the development of collaborative tools, practices and methods.
 DSWB members are encouraged to read, share, and contribute their insights to enhance this handbook.

-Documentation for the Ways of Working is developed on our GitHub repository under the DSWB GitHub Organisation, maintained by the Open Science and Capacity Building Working Group: [aphrc-dswb/dswb-open-science-capacity-wg](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg).
+Documentation for the Ways of Working is developed on our GitHub Organisation (aphrc-dswb) under the Open Science and Capacity Building Working Group repository: [aphrc-dswb/dswb-open-science-capacity-wg](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg).

 Every thoughtful contribution, however large or small, will empower the DSWB community to develop standard practices, fostering a  supportive culture.
 Please read {ref}`contributing guideline<contribute>` and {ref}`Code of Conduct<coc>` to start contributing via our GitHub repository.